 Physiology: The course for you?

-In the Physiology Department at Trinity we focus on human physiology and how it is affected by disease, although you will study other animal species in some modules.
-We study every aspect of the human body, from the function of individual proteins in cells, to the function of the different body systems such as the cardiovascular, respiratory and nervous systems, all the way through to the integrated, whole body level.
-Physiology continues to be at the forefront of research in biomedical science, because there are still so many things about the functioning of the human body that remain unknown.
+Physiologists study every aspect of the human body, from the function of individual proteins in cells, to the function of body systems such as the cardiovascular, respiratory and nervous systems, all the way through to the integrated, whole body level.
+The emphasis on integrating molecular, cellular, systems and whole body function is what distinguishes physiology from other life sciences Physiology is at the forefront of research in biomedical science, because there are still so many things about the function of the human body that remain unknown.
 If we know more about our physiology we can use this knowledge to develop better treatments for various diseases.
-As a student of physiology you will be provided with a detailed understanding of a range of cell and organ systems, and will receive training in scientific methodology, experimental design, data analysis and research skills.

 Do you enjoy: